-Applications should be made by telephone on 0845 357 6610 020 7862 6610 by staff previously nominated by the Director of Resources.
+Applications should be made by telephone on 020 7862 6610 by staff previously nominated by the Director of Resources.
 The Board will not accept telephone business before 9.30am. or after 4.15pm.
 Calls are recorded for training and monitoring purposes.
-The board will normally advance loans within approximately 48 hours of the receipt of a formal application (excluding weekends and bank holidays).
 The terms of the loan and the rate of interest on a fixed rate loan - or the formula for a variable rate loan - will be agreed at the time and the advance made within 48 hours (excluding weekends and bank holidays)